RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Caste**
 - **Familial status**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
+**Profanity**

-**Profanity: Members are expected to maintain a respectful tone in their interactions.
+**Members are expected to maintain a respectful tone in their interactions.
 We do not permit any posts or discussions that:**
 - **Use vulgar or offensive language**
 - **Share or link to music videos, images, or any media containing profanity**
 - **Post comments or messages with explicit or abusive content**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
+**Political Content**

-**Political Content: Our community does not allow sharing of political news or discussions related to elections.
+**Our community does not allow sharing of political news or discussions related to elections.
 This includes:**
 - **Current candidates running for public office, including their slogans, campaign material, rallies, or events**
 - **Political parties, including official party-affiliated organizations**
 - **Specific races for elected office**